-In addition, on October 10, 2001, the board of directors voted to amend the Rights Plan to incorporate a Three Year Independent Director Evaluation, or TIDE, provision that requires the Rights Plan to be reviewed every three years by a committee composed of at least three of the board's independent directors.
+In addition, on October 10, 2001, the board of directors voted to amend the Rights Plan to incorporate a Three Year Independent Director Evaluation, or TIDE, provision that requires the Rights Plan to be reviewed every three years by all of the board's independent directors.
 Upon completion of their review, the TIDE Committee will communicate its conclusions to the full board of directors, including any recommendation as to whether the Rights Plan should be modified or whether the rights issued under the Rights Plan should be redeemed.